RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 For inference, the most important throughput metric is total tokens per second (TPS) and the latency metrics are time per output token (TPOT) and time to first token (TTFT).

-The no-brainer optimization is to avoid recomputation by KV cache, prefix caching, offloading, etc. Beyond that, **most of the throughput optimizations are just smart ways of batching**.
-Batching is the most effective way to improve GPU utilization.
-Continuous batching was designed to aggregate requests of different sizes.
-KV cache optimization, like paged attention, increases maximum batch size under fixed memory.
+The no-brainer optimization is to avoid recomputation, with methods like KV cache, prefix caching, offloading, etc. Beyond that, **the key of throughput optimizations batching**, and many methods are just smart ways of batching.
+Continuous batching was designed to aggregate requests of different length from prefill and decode.
+KV cache optimization, like paged attention, increases maximum batch size within fixed memory.
 Even latency optimization techniques like speculative decoding can be viewed as a form of batching.

 Regarding latency, it is generally a trade-off with throughput adjusted by parallelism.
 Generally, if you want every single token to be generated faster, you need to sacrifice the number of tokens that are simultaneously generated (the concurrency).
 A trade-off curve was shown in GTC 2025.
 Somehow, quite a few friends complained to me this figure is difficult to understand.